 Accessing the File Manager is simple.
 Follow these steps:

-The File Manager is packed with features that make file management a breeze.
+The File Manager is packed with features that make managing your website files a breeze.
 Here are some of the most useful ones:

-You can edit files directly within the File Manager using the built-in text editor.
-This is especially useful for making quick changes to HTML, CSS, PHP, or other code files without needing an external editor.
+The File Manager includes a built-in text editor that allows you to edit files directly from your browser.
+This is perfect for making quick changes to HTML, CSS, PHP, or other code files without needing an external editor.

 Managing file permissions is crucial for website security.
-The File Manager lets you easily modify permissions to control who can read, write, or execute specific files.
+The File Manager lets you view and modify permissions for files and directories, ensuring that only authorized users can access or modify them.

-If you’re managing a large website with numerous files, the search bar in the File Manager can help you quickly locate specific files or folders.
+If you’re managing a large website with many files, the search feature can help you quickly locate specific files or folders.

 To make the most of the File Manager, keep these best practices in mind:

-Always create a backup of your files before making significant changes.
-This ensures you can restore your website if something goes wrong.
+Before editing or deleting any files, create a backup of your website.
+This ensures you can restore your site if something goes wrong.

-Keep your files and folders well-organized to make navigation easier.
-Use descriptive names and maintain a logical directory structure.
+Keep your files and directories well-organized to make navigation easier.
+Use descriptive names for files and folders to avoid confusion.

-While the File Manager’s editor is convenient, it’s best to use a dedicated code editor for extensive changes to ensure proper formatting and syntax.
+While the built-in editor is convenient for quick changes, it’s best to use a dedicated code editor for more complex edits to avoid errors.

 Here are some scenarios where the File Manager can come in handy: